swiftlang/swift-evolution/proposals/nnnn-regex-syntax-run-time-construction.md

 Capturing groups produce captures, which remember the range of input matched for the scope of that group.

 A capturing group may be named using any of the `NamedGroup` syntax.
 The characters of the group name may be any letter or number characters or the character `_`.
 However the name must not start with a number.
 This restriction follows the behavior of other regex engines and avoids ambiguities when it comes to named and numeric group references.
+Duplicate group names are only permitted when either `(?J)` is set, or when the captures share the same numbering, e.g within a branch reset alternation `(?|)`.
+Otherwise, they are considered invalid.

 #### Atomic groups